-The sales organization is the most important resource for any business, and your sales people are still the vital life-line to the customer.
-For any company that wants to achieve accelerated business growth and profits, building a high-performing sales team is absolutely crucial to that success.
+The sales organization is the most important resource for any business, and your sales people are the life-line to the customer.
+Building a high-performing sales organization is absolutely crucial for any company that wants to achieve sustainable business growth and profits.

-In my opinion, there are several keys to building high-performing teams, whether in sales or any other functional area of the business.
+In my opinion, there are several keys to building high-performing teams, whether in sales or other functional areas of the business.

-- Develop a clear, concise mission statement for the sales organization, and evangelize it.
+- Develop a clear, concise mission statement for the sales organization.
+Now evangelize it!

-- Raise the bar on expectations, but make sure the goals are realistic, specific and measurable.
+- Raise the bar on expectations.
+Make sure the overall goals are specific, realistic and measurable.

-- Follow the “golden rule” principles when dealing with people and performance; the carrot works better than the stick.
+- Follow the “Golden Rule” principle when dealing with people and performance.
+The carrot works better than the stick.

-- Communicate (more is better) and stay engaged with the customer and your team; don’t be a “drive by” manager.
+- Communicate, more is better.
+Stay engaged with the customer and your team.
+Don’t be a “drive by” manager.

-- Stay focused, and keep your sales people focused by minimizing “white noise” and other distractions.
+- Stay focused.
+Keep your sales people focused by minimizing the “white noise” and other distractions.

-If your goal is to become a leader within your industry, and in the eyes of your customers, then recognize that it is about more than just making the numbers.
+If your goal is to become a leader within the industry, then recognize that it is about more than just making the numbers.
 It’s also about building the competencies and skills of your sales people so they can consistently deliver value to the customer.
-Make sure your sales people understand this, too, and reinforce the commitment to their professional growth through coaching, mentoring and development.
+Make sure your sales people understand this too, and reinforce the commitment to their professional growth through coaching, mentoring and development.

 Finally, “Don’t Sweat the Small Stuff“.
 Get comfortable with the 10% that does not go as well as planned.
-It will make the 90% that does go well that much more enjoyable for everyone.
+It’ll make the 90% that does go well much more enjoyable for everyone.

 COPYRIGHT © 2009-21 John Carroll